dev-centr/templates/README.md

 Start here!

 This repository holds settings files and instructions for setting up your development workspace on your local machine.
-Clone this repository first, then mount all other repositories inside of it, on your local dev machine.
+First, fork this repository to your personal GitHub account.
+Then Clone this repository first, then clone all other FTN repositories into it, on your local dev machine.

 ## Why?